 Whatever their level of experience, we get campers comfortable riding at Staunton State Park’s world-class mountain biking trail system.
-Campers practice braking, cornering, uphill climbing, and managing a variety of features on a bike taking on increasingly technical trails as their proficiency increases.
+Campers practice braking, cornering, uphill climbing, and managing a variety of features on two wheels.
 They will also learn more in-depth bike maintenance skills, and try riding on and jumping off rocks.

 At Staunton State Park’s nearby awe-inspiring walls and crags, campers of all skill levels will master techniques for conquering a variety of climbs.
 Campers get to practice their climbing skills and push themselves on fun routes.
 They also learn how to set anchors for a top-rope climb, tie knots, use climbing commands, belay each other and make sure their whole group practices sound judgment.

-Out on the water at Nelson Pond (on-site) and Wellington Lake (off-site), campers hone their paddling skills, learning new strokes, attempting rescues and taking on all kinds of fun challenges like obstacle courses, races, and running across the boat bows for as many as they can!
-As they get comfortable on the water, these acquired skills prepare them for their Whitewater Rafting experience with Mile-Hi Rafting!
+Out on the water at Nelson Pond (on-site) and Wellington Lake (off-site), campers hone their paddling skills, learning new strokes, attempting rescues and taking on all kinds of fun challenges like obstacle courses, races, and running across the boat bows.
+As they get comfortable on the water, these acquired skills prepare them for their Whitewater Rafting experience with Liquid Descent Rafting!

-Campers venture out into the backcountry for an unforgettable four-day backpacking trip.
-Along the way they hike between 15 – 20 miles, attempt to summit a high peak, whip up delicious meals on a backcountry stove, and participate in Leave No Trace activities.
-Campers work intensively on their team collaboration and also experience a “solo,” a time alone in the woods to reflect on their personal development.
-They emerge from this journey with lasting knowledge and confidence they can use on future adventures.
+For a true backcountry experience, campers will venture out for an unforgettable trip.
+Along the way they’ll explore remote Colorado wilderness, attempt to summit a high peak, whip up delicious meals as a team, and practice the Leave No Trace Principles.
+Campers work on their team collaboration and have the chance to experience a “solo,” a controlled, personal time alone for 2ish hours in the woods to reflect.
+A popular practice with youth trip guiding, they emerge from this journey with lasting knowledge, skills, and confidence they can use on future adventures.

 Campers let the arrows fly on our on-site archery range, building strength and marksmanship skills as they learn about archery techniques, equipment, and safety and range commands.